 Recognized as a national and party leader on national security, health care and cybersecurity, Congressman Jim Langevin has dedicated his many years of public service at the federal and state levels to the hard-working citizens of Rhode Island.

-Langevin is a senior member of the House Armed Services Committee, where he is the Ranking Member of the Intelligence, Emerging Threats and Capabilities Subcommittee, and also serves on the subcommittees on Seapower and Projection Forces, and Strategic Forces.
+Langevin is a senior member of the House Armed Services Committee, where he is the Ranking Member of the Emerging Threats and Capabilities Subcommittee, and also serves on the Subcommittee on Seapower and Projection Forces and Tactical Air and Land Forces.
 As a supporter of the critical national security work done by Rhode Island’s defense industry, he has worked in committee to double production of the extraordinary Virginia Class Submarines built in Quonset, meeting military needs and creating hundreds of new jobs.